jazz-dev/cQED-thesis-notes/cQED-thesis-notes/ch1-introduction.md

 ## Core idea

 Schuster's thesis is the founding document of circuit QED.
-The central question it asks is: can we do the quantum optics experiment of trapping an atom inside a mirror box — cavity QED — but replace the atom with a superconducting circuit and the mirror box with a microwave resonator on a chip?
+The central question it asks is: can we do the quantum optics experiment of trapping an atom inside a mirror box, cavity QED, but replace the atom with a superconducting circuit and the mirror box with a microwave resonator on a chip?
 The answer turns out to be yes, and in some ways the chip version is *better* than the real thing.

 ---

 ## Why quantum computers, and why this approach

 The motivation is quantum computation.
 Classical computers use bits (0 or 1).
-Quantum computers use qubits — quantum bits that can be 0, 1, or any superposition of both simultaneously.
+Quantum computers use qubits, quantum bits that can be 0, 1, or any superposition of both simultaneously.
 This enables algorithms that are exponentially faster for specific problems: factoring large numbers (Shor's algorithm), simulating quantum chemistry, optimisation.

-The central challenge is **decoherence** — any interaction between the qubit and its environment destroys the quantum state.
+The central challenge is **decoherence**, any interaction between the qubit and its environment destroys the quantum state.
 There are two distinct processes:

 - **Relaxation (T₁):** the qubit loses energy to the environment and falls from |1⟩ to |0⟩
-- **Dephasing (T₂):** the qubit's phase — the relative weight between |0⟩ and |1⟩ in a superposition — gets scrambled without energy loss
+- **Dephasing (T₂):** the qubit's phase, the relative weight between |0⟩ and |1⟩ in a superposition, gets scrambled without energy loss

 The fundamental tension: qubits must be isolated enough to preserve coherence, but coupled enough to be controlled and read out.
 These demands pull in opposite directions.